brandtkeller/personal-blog/content/posts/draft/back-to-roots.md

 So what is all this roots business?

-I needed the above to set the stage - combined with events (see note below) that lead to another intersection.
+I needed the above to set the stage - combined with events that lead to another intersection.

 I worked with and on teams in the past that had very real requirements for airgapped infrastructure support.
 It's a fascinating problem space that often gets passed over.
 A system that airgap-native doesn't inherently have to be deployed to an airgapped.
 Rather the architecture is built to be resilient to connectivity demands and has assurance for how it operates.